saadmemon1/Sprov-AI/README.md

+# Sprov-AI Monorepo

+This repository contains:

+- `api/` — FastAPI backend for audio analysis (deployed on Render)
+- `web/` — Next.js webapp (deployed on Vercel)
+- `mobile/` — Expo React Native app (runs on iOS/Android)

+Each project is independent and can be run or deployed separately.

+---

 # Sprov AI - Speech Analysis & Coaching Platform

 Sprov AI is an innovative speech coaching application designed to elevate soft skills through AI-powered analysis and feedback.
 The platform utilizes **Google's Gemini 2.0 Flash** model to create comprehensive and personalized speech analysis reports, providing users with actionable insights to improve their communication abilities.